liutiantian233/CPP-Project/Wrong book/README.md

 it can not be used in a generic algorithm (False)

+is commonly used as part of a generic algorithm (True)

 # templated function

 it is itself not a function, but a way to create a function (True)